Informasjonsforvaltning/ocidcat/docs/technical-enabler.md

 #### Glossary
 -	`DCAT Application Profile (DCAT-AP)`: The DCAT Application profile for data portals in Europe (DCAT-AP) is a specification based on the Data Catalogue vocabulary (DCAT) for describing public sector datasets in Europe.
 Its basic use case is to enable cross-data portal search for data sets and make public sector data better searchable across borders and sectors.
 This can be achieved by the exchange of descriptions of datasets among data portals.
+- `DCAT-AP-NO`: Norway's national application profile, namely DCAT-AP-NO. DCAT-AP-NO is used as the basis for their national data catalogue, which contains not only open data, but also data with restricted access.
+The national data catalogue also contains an overview of the base registries, although there is no formal list of them.
 -	`OCI DataCatalog(OCI-DCAT)`: Oracle Cloud Infrastructure (OCI) Data Catalog is a metadata management service that helps data professionals discover data and support data governance.
 Designed specifically to work well with the Oracle ecosystem, it provides an inventory of assets, a business glossary, and a common metastore for data lakes.
 -	`RDF`: The Resource Description Framework (RDF) defines a language for describing relationships among resources in terms of named properties and values.